thinkshout/registration_commerce/README.txt

 2. Create or Edit a Registration Type, and visit the Registration Commerce Settings tab.
 3. Enable at least one Registration State for Commerce.
-4. You can set a default registration price here.
+4. You can also set a default registration price here, or specify a "Price" field on the Registration's parent entity (ie. the Event node) from which to get the price.
 For more complex pricing schemes, implement hook_registration_commerce_calculate_price($data, $info), returning a price array with 2 indexes: 'amount' and 'currency_code'.
+5. Add a Rule triggered on "Completing the Checkout Process" which performs the action "Set state for all registrations in an order" to set your registrations to the appropriate state once they are paid.

 Now view a registration which belongs to your account and which is in one of the enabled states.
 You should see a link to pay for this item.

+Note that if a registration is created in a payable state, the creator will be automatically sent to their cart with the registration line item added.

 # Permissions
 1. "Administer Registration Commerce" - Allows access to the Registration